BEST PLACES TO VISIT IN MONTENEGRO IN 1-10 DAYS

 Montenegro has five national parks: one of them is Lovćen.
 This national park is conveniently located quite close to Kotor which is why I would visit it on day 2 in Montenegro.

-If you are in Kotor, you can get to Lovcen National Park via a scenic and stunning drive.
+If you are in Kotor, get to Lovcen National Park via a scenic and stunning drive.
 The views are gorgeous, and it is amazing to see how the scenery changes.
 It looks totally different from Kotor Bay!

 The Loven National Park highlight is probably climbing up to the mausoleum of Petar Petrović Njegoš (1813 -1851), who is known as the greatest Montenegrin poet and ruler.
 You can drive close to the mausoleum and then climb some stairs to reach it.
-Okay, it is a bit more than a few stairs, as there are actually 461 steps!
+Okay, it is a bit more than a few stairs, as there are actually 461 steps!I had my car crash that day, so I spent a lot of time with other things and was short on time.
+After paying the National Park entrance fee (a few €), I parked my car at the parking area, ready to climb the stairs.
+But my time was limited, and the mausoleum was about to close.

 However, the chapel is supposed to be the most impressive part of Njegoš Mausoleum.
 It is nine meters high with an arch covered in a mosaic with 200,000 gold-plated tiles.
 Oh, yes, the views from there are supposed to be spectacular, too!